Navigation receiver (New stock)

 This item is no longer available.

-If you enjoy listening to your own personal radio stations on your iPhone®, you don't have to miss a note when you get in the car.
-Once you connect your iPhone to the DNX7180 with Kenwood's optional cable, you'll be able to control your PANDORA® stations from the receiver's touchscreen, including rating songs with a "thumbs up" or "thumbs down."
+Use Kenwood's audio/video cable (not included) to connect your iPhone to the DNX6190HD, and you'll be able to control your PANDORA stations from the receiver's touchscreen, including accessing your stations alphabetically and rating songs with a "thumbs up" or "thumbs down."

-Kenwood has teamed up with Parrot, a leader in Bluetooth technology, to bring you hands-free calling in the DNX7180.
-When a call comes in, you answer with one tap of your finger — you'll hear your caller over your vehicle's speakers and talk to them like they're in the seat right next to you.
-And as an added bonus, you can stream music from any compatible Bluetooth device.
+And of course you can use the built-in Bluetooth for hands-free calling with the this Kenwood.
+When a call comes in, you'll answer with one tap of your finger — you'll hear your callers over your vehicle's speakers and talk to them just like they're in the seat right next to you.

 Expand your system